tharumbun/cactus/src/content/post/pet-shops-in-phnom-penh.md

 ---
-title: "Pet shops in Phnom Penh: a guide to finding your perfect pet"
+title: "Pet shops in Phnom Penh"
-date: "2023-02-10"
+publishDate: "28 May 2023"
-categories:
+description: Whether you're looking for a cute and cuddly kitten
-  - "blog"
+tags: ["blog"]
 ---

 Phnom Penh is a bustling city full of life and energy, and what better way to experience it than by adding a furry companion to your family?
 If you're looking to adopt a pet, there are plenty of pet shops in Phnom Penh that cater to every kind of pet lover, from first-time owners to seasoned pet parents.